HuBoren99/SmartBert/README.md

 # Datasets

-📖 All datasets can be downloaded from [here](https://gluebenchmark.com/tasks), or by running the following Python script.
+📖 We conducted experiments using the GLUE dataset(SST-2, MRPC, RTE, QNLI, QQP, MNLI, CoLA).
+All datasets can be downloaded from [here](https://gluebenchmark.com/tasks), or by running the following Python script.
 ```python

 python download_glue.py
 ```
+# Usage
+📜